Shoulder Replacement

 • Stiffness in the shoulder – following your physical therapy routine can help prevent stiffness

-• You may not get complete pain relief
+• Incomplete pain relief

 • Rotator cuff tears

-• Fractures in the joint
+• Fractures of the humerus or glenoid

 • Deep vein thrombosis